-Even if robots don’t kill us or turn us into living batteries, a less drastic but still nightmarish possibility is that labor automation (mental as well as physical) would bring about significant social change – maybe for the better, or perhaps the worse.
+Even if robots don’t kill us or turn us into living batteries, a less drastic but still nightmarish possibility is that labor automation (mental and physical) would bring about significant social change – maybe for the better, the worse.

-Last year, several tech companies, including Google, IBM, Microsoft, Facebook, and Amazon, of the Alliance in AI contributed to this understandable concern.
-This group will conduct research and advocacy on the ethical implementation of AI and set Guidelines for future robots and AI research and deployment.
+Last year, several tech companies, including Google, IBM, Microsoft, Facebook, and Amazon, of the Alliance in AI, contributed to this understandable concern.
+This group will conduct research and advocacy on AI’s ethical implementation and set Guidelines for future robots and AI research and deployment.

 As an optimist at heart, I think the changes are mostly going to be good but maybe tricky for some.
-Here are some problems that could be met (and we should think about how to address them now) as well as some of the positive impacts that artificial intelligence will have on society.
-Challenges to be faced No doubt artificial intelligence would cause our workforce to evolve.
-The alarmist headlines emphasize job losses to robots, but the real problem is for people to find their passion with Extra responsibilities that demand their unique human abilities.
+Here are some problems that could be met (and we should think about how to address them now) and some of the positive impacts that artificial intelligence (AI) will have on society.
+Challenges to be faced No doubt artificial intelligence (AI) would cause our workforce to evolve.
+The alarmist headlines emphasize job losses to robots, but the real problem is that people can find their passion with Extra responsibilities that demand their unique human abilities.

 According to PwC, from 2017 to 2037, 7 million existing jobs will be replaced by AI in the UK, but it could develop 7.2 million jobs.
 The complexity could be daunting and the changes to how some would earn a living.

 Artificial intelligence’s revolutionary effect on our society will have far-reaching cultural, legal, political, and regulatory consequences that we need to discuss and plan for.
-Determining who is at blame if a pedestrian is injured by an autonomous car or how to navigate a global independent arms race are just a few examples of the problems faced.
+Determining who is at blame if a pedestrian is injured by an autonomous car or navigating a global independent arms race are just a few examples of the problems faced.

 Would robots become super-intelligent, and eventually, humanity losing control?
-While there is uncertainty about how likely this situation will be, we know that when new technology is implemented, there are always unforeseen consequences.
-Those unexpected artificial intelligence results are expected to concern all of us.
+While there is uncertainty about how likely this situation will be, we know that there are always unforeseen consequences when new technology is implemented.
+That unexpected artificial intelligence (AI) results are expected to concern all of us.

-Artificial intelligence can significantly improve our organizational efficiencies and can increase the work that people can do.
+Artificial intelligence (AI) can significantly improve our organizational efficiencies and increase the work people can do.
 When AI takes over routine or dangerous jobs, it frees the human workers to do work that they are better equipped for — tasks requiring, among others, imagination and empathy.
 Artificial intelligence can have a drastic influence on health care with better monitoring and testing capabilities.
-By enhancing the healthcare facilities and medical organization’s activities, AI will minimize operating costs and save money.
+By enhancing the healthcare facilities and medical organizations’ activities, AI will minimize operating costs and save money.

 Another McKinsey study estimates that big data could save up to $100B per annum in medicine and pharmaceuticals.
 The real effect will be on patient safety.
-There will be life-changing opportunities for customized treatment plans and medication guidelines as well as greater access to information through medical facilities for clinicians to help inform patent care.
+There will be life-changing opportunities for customized treatment plans and medication guidelines and greater access to information through medical facilities for clinicians to help inform patent care.

-With the advent of autonomous transport and AI impacting our traffic congestion problems, our society will gain countless hours of productivity, not to mention the other ways it will boost on.
+With the advent of autonomous transport and AI impacting our traffic congestion problems, our society will gain countless hours of productivity, not to mention the other ways it will boost.
 The-job efficiency Freed from exhausting commutes; humans will spend their time in a variety of different ways.

-Artificial intelligence should improve the way we detect criminal activity and solve crimes.
+Artificial intelligence (AI) should improve the way we detect criminal activity and solve crimes.
 Technologies for facial recognition are becoming just as widespread as fingerprints.
-The use of AI in the legal system also provides many opportunities to find out how to use technology efficiently without transcending the privacy of an individual.
+The use of AI in the legal system also provides many opportunities to find out how to use technology efficiently without transcending an individual’s privacy.